 The central hypothesis of the limited enthusiasm model is that conversion growth in the church is driven by a sub-group of church members called enthusiasts.
-In addition, the demographics model includes births, deaths and reversion, allowing for church decline through, lack of child retention, aging and people leaving the church.
+In addition, the demographics model includes births, deaths and reversion, allowing for church decline through lack of child retention, ageing and people leaving the church.
 The unbelievers are split into those open to conversion and those hardened, allowing for secularisation in society.

 The following model details supplement the Demographic Model Overview.

 - What is Meant by Spreading the Faith?

 - How Do the Children of Believers Become Part of the Church?

 - Why Do the Children of Believers Fail to Become Part of the Church?